 - Bed: Get one or two comfortable beds and have them ready for when he comes home.
 Don’t forget his bed from the shelter, other home or rescue.
 It might be used however its familiar and will help when he moves in to lower stress.

 - Crate: Make sure the crate you get is the right size for your dog.
 A puppy will need a smaller one and as he grows, he’ll need more space.
 Your dog must be able to stand up, turn around and lay so he can stretch out comfortably in his crate.

 - Pee pads/puppy pads: If you have a puppy be prepared.
 Where will you put the pee/puppy pads, how will your pup know where they are?

 - Exercise pen: It’s always a good idea to use an exercise pen for puppies or new smaller dogs.
-These are idea when you can’t supervise and you’re working housetraining and chewing issues.
+These are ideal when you can’t supervise and you’re working housetraining and chewing issues.

 Things to plan for before your new dog comes home

 Where will he…